-What Is Motivational Interviewing?: Motivational interviewing is a short-term, practical therapeutic intervention which aims to strengthen personal motivation and commitment to a specific behavioural change.
-It is collaborative and goal-oriented approach, requiring the therapist/counsellor and the client to work together on an agreed aim.
+Motivational Interviewing (MI) is a short-term, practical therapeutic intervention (originally developed by by clinical psychologist William R. Miller and clinical psychologist Stephen Rollnick in the 1980s to support patients with substance use issues) to help people change addictive behaviours aiming to strengthen personal motivation and commitment to a specific behavioural change.
+It is a collaborative and goal-oriented approach, requiring the therapist/counsellor and the client to work together on an agreed aim.

-It is most useful for people who are feeling ambivalent about change, and want help to move out of an equivocal stage where self-confidence and desire to change is low, into a stage where they feel more driven, more understanding of the benefits of change, and more confident in their own ability to effect it.
+It is most useful for people who are feeling ambivalent about change and want help to move out of an equivocal stage where self-confidence and desire to change is low, into a stage where they feel more driven, more understanding of the benefits of change, and more confidence in their own ability to affect it.

-How Does motivational interviewing Work?: This is a person-centered evidence-based therapy approach to behavior change and involves enhancing a patient’s desire and applied motivation to change by engaging them with motivational interviewing techniques using four general principles (R.U.L.E):
+How Does motivational interviewing Work?: This is a person-centred evidence-based therapy approach to behaviour change and involves enhancing a patient’s desire and applied motivation to change by engaging them with motivational interviewing techniques using four general principles (R.U.L.E):

 - Resist the righting reflex